mklarman/bookie/README.md

 </div>

 Bookie Leagues: can sign up, can create a new league or join an existing league, can acquire league clients, can book league wagers, can grade league wagers.
 Can keep standigs for the league, can shut the league off after the end date, in process of keeping track of what each client wins or loses during the pool.

+Fantiside Pools

+Player groups will be generated on the page load.
+Players will need to be sorted by sport.
+Then each array of players will need to be counted and sorted into tiers.
+Three or four tiers, not sure how many right now.
+The choices should be easy to start, maybe two choices one a top tier and the other a mid tier.
+Then it is a top guy with two mids, then two top guys and a mid, then four mids, as the pool goes on the player groups have to get harder and harder.

 It is all there, just now have to style the key pages:

 HOME PAGE: